gaugit123/Basic_Projects/README.md

 # Basic-Learning-Projects

-Welcome to my project repository!

-This repository contains some of the projects I built while learning and practicing programming.
+This repository contains the projects, I built while learning and practicing programming.
 These projects cover different technologies, including **Python, Tkinter, HTML, CSS, and JavaScript**.

 > 📌 **Note:** Some of these projects were created around 2 years ago as part of my early programming journey.
 They are kept here as a record of my learning progress and development over time.